Archaeology, Anthropology and Geography

 Welcome to the Department of Archaeology, Anthropology and Geography

 The department is home to a growing range of humanities-, science- and vocation-based undergraduate programmes as well as Master’s programmes.
-Research students are accepted in any subject area for which we have staff expertise.
+Research students are accepted in any subject area for which we have staff expertise, capacity permitting.

 Our facilities are of an exceptionally high standard and are continually upgraded.
 We have an excellent reputation for a variety of fieldwork types and the department is well equipped to undertake most types of field projects.
 Laboratory teaching and research are supported by a dedicated technician.

 Over the years we have developed strong external relationships and students have been able to do placements with a wide variety of organisations, in many cases leading to subsequent employment.

 In the most recent Quality Assurance Agency audit of university Archaeology teaching, we were one of only four departments to be awarded the maximum 24/24 grade.
 We have 'Registered Organisation' status within the Chartered Institute for Archaeologists (CIfA) and two of our flagship courses are accredited by CiFA and UAUK (University Archaeology UK).
 This recognises our emphasis on vocational, practical skills and the high quality of the teaching/training we offer.